Celebrities & Vaccines

 Yes, our Government can, by deploying the Epidemic Diseases Act of 1897 or the Disaster Management Act which empowers them to take whatever measures necessary to prevent the outbreak or spread of an epidemic.
 But that’s too draconian, so the Governments could set conditions like: No vaccine certificate?
 Then no health benefits, no Government insurance etc.

-READ ALSO Inhumane
+READ ALSO Thoughts on CAB

 But for now, we may garner some confidence by the fact that Governments of powerful nations would not risk the lives of their frontline workers like doctors, nurses, Police and military personnel if the vaccines lacked efficacy.